Southwestern Eggs Benedict with Avocado Sauce

 - 2 tablespoons lime juice

 - 2 tablespoons pickled jalapeno slices

 - 6 large eggs

 - Preheat oven to 425°.
 Place first 10 ingredients in a blender; cover and process until smooth.

 - Place toast on a baking sheet.
-Top each with two slices ham and one slice cheese.
-Bake 6-8 minutes or until cheese is melted.
+Top each with 2 slices ham and 1 slice cheese.
+Bake until cheese is melted, 6-8 minutes.

-- Cook, uncovered, 3-5 minutes or until whites are completely set and yolks begin to thicken but are not hard.
+- Cook, uncovered, until whites are completely set and yolks begin to thicken but are not hard, 3-5 minutes.
 Using a slotted spoon, lift eggs out of water.
 Serve immediately with ham and cheese toasts and avocado mixture.
-Yield: 6 servings.

 Nutrition Facts1 serving: 345 calories, 19g fat (8g saturated fat), 232mg cholesterol, 1069mg sodium, 19g carbohydrate (4g sugars, 3g fiber), 25g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.